3ddesign/docker_test/frontend/README.md

-   this messages is currently left as an exercise to the developer, but as a starting point, you can make use of the logic included in [`src/serviceWorker.js`](src/serviceWorker.js), which demonstrates which service worker lifecycle events to listen for to detect each scenario, and which as a default, just logs appropriate messages to the JavaScript console.
+   this messages is currently left as an exercise to the developer, but as a starting point, you can make use of the logic included in [`src/serviceWorker.js`](src/serviceWorker.js), which demonstrates which service worker lifecycle events to listen for to detect each scenario, and which as a default.conf, just logs appropriate messages to the JavaScript console.

 1. Service workers [require HTTPS](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers#you_need_https),